mindee/tawazi/README.md

   * in methods not only in functions
   * in a gunicorn application
   * for getting information from multiple resources
-* properly support methods to remove self from the arguments
 * support constants by resolving the error in the tests
 * put link to code on github
-*
+* Remove the global object and maybe replace it with an attribute to the creating function